 (a) proposes to adduce evidence of a defendant's bad character, or

 (b) proposes to cross-examine a witness with a view to eliciting such evidence,

-to serve on the defendant such notice, and such particulars of or relating to the evidence, as may be prescribed.
+to serve on the defendant such notice, and such particulars of or relating to the evidence, as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Recklessness in criminal casesWhat is recklessness?In respect of some statutory offences and common law crimes the prosecution are required to prove a mental element of recklessness on the part of the defendant.Recklessness means unjustified risk taking on the part of the accused.Prior to the House

 PRA Rulebook—introduction for the insurance and reinsurance sectorOn 29 August 2015, the Prudential Regulation Authority (PRA) published the PRA Rulebook (Rulebook).
 The transition from the Handbook to the Rulebook was intended to benefit PRA-authorised firms, to access clearer and more concise